Help & Support

 • Set invite rules so that only certain users can be invited to studies.
 For example, you might want to prevent users who have recently participated from being invited to future studies.

-• Add Labels to more easily group users.
+• Add labels to more easily group users.

 💡 Hub tracks participation for you: who’s added to which studies, who participates, how they answer screeners, and how much they’ve earned in incentives.
 All this info is available as you filter your panel.